 - 1. Insurance Risks

-- 2. Investment or Market Risks
+- 2. Credit Risks

-- 3. Operational Risks
+- 3. Market and Liquidity Risks

-- 4. Other Risks
+- 4. Operational/Other Risks

-It should be noted that risks included in the third or fourth categories, such as legal, rating, regulatory or reputational risks, may still represent serious risks notwithstanding the expectation that they may be less likely to be realized or may be of a lesser magnitude.
+It should be noted that risks included in the fourth category, such as legal, regulatory or reputational risks, may still represent serious risks notwithstanding the expectation that they may be less likely to be realized or may be of a lesser magnitude.

-For a more detailed description of risk factors, see pages 37 to 53 of the MD&A.
+For a more detailed description of risk factors, see pages 34 to 51 of the MD&A.